 The Buddha taught that this is not enough.
-You must see with the "mind's eye."
+You must see with the 'mind's eye'.
 See the body within the body.
-If you really look into the body...
-Ugh!
+If you really look into the body, Ugh!
 It's so repulsive.
 There are today's things and yesterday's things all mixed up in there, you can't tell what's what.
 Seeing in this way is much clearer than to see with the carnal eye.
 Contemplate, see with the eye of the mind, with the wisdom eye.

-People's understandings differ like this.
+People understand this in different ways.
 Some people don't know what there is to contemplate in the five meditations, head hair, body hair, nails, teeth and skin.
-They say they can see all those things already, but they can only see them with the carnal eye, with this "crazy eye" which only looks at the things it wants to look at.
-To see the body in the body you have to look much clearer than that.
+They say they can see all those things already, but they can only see them with the carnal eye, with this 'crazy eye' which only looks at the things it wants to look at.
+To see the body in the body you have to look more clearly.

-This is the practice that can uproot clinging to the five khandhas2.
-To uproot attachment is to uproot suffering, because attaching to the five khandhas is the cause of suffering.
-If suffering arises it is here, at the attachment to the five khandhas.
-It's not that the five khandhas are in themselves suffering, but the clinging to them as being one's own... that's suffering.
+This is the practice that can uproot clinging to the five khandhas.
+To uproot attachment is to uproot suffering, because attachment to the five khandhas is the cause of suffering.
+If suffering arises it is here.
+It's not that the five khandhas are in themselves suffering, but the clinging to them as being one's own, that's suffering.

-If you clearly see the truth of these things through meditation practice, then suffering becomes unwound, like a screw or a bolt.
+If you see the truth of these things clearly through meditation practice, then suffering becomes unwound, like a screw or a bolt.
 When the bolt is unwound, it withdraws.
-The mind unwinds in the same way, letting go, withdrawing from the obsession with good and evil, possessions, praise and status, happiness and suffering.
+The mind unwinds in the same way, letting go; withdrawing from the obsession with good and evil, possessions, praise and status, happiness and suffering.